Back to National Guide

 What Affects the Cost

 • Total area.
 Larger jobs bring the per-square-metre rate down.
-A full renovation (multiple rooms, walls and ceilings) is more cost-effective per square metre than a single partition wall.
+A full renovation (multiple rooms, walls and ceilings) is more cost-effective than a single partition wall, which carries a minimum charge.

 • Ceiling lining.
 Ceiling work costs 30–50% more than walls.
-Most Perth ceiling lining is straightforward at 2.4m, but raked or cathedral ceilings in modern designs increase difficulty.
+Most Perth ceiling lining is straightforward at 2.4m, but raked or cathedral ceilings in modern designs increase difficulty and require longer sheets (3000mm+) and internal scaffolding.

 • Insulation-backed board.
-Perth's hot summers, particularly on western-facing walls, have driven demand for plasterboard with integrated insulation backing.
-This costs more per sheet but combines two steps into one.
+Perth's hot summers, particularly on western-facing walls, have driven demand for plasterboard with integrated polystyrene insulation backing.
+This costs $8–$12/m2 more than standard board but combines two steps into one and improves thermal comfort without reducing room size.

 • Finish level.
-Level 4 (standard residential) is the norm in Perth.
-Level 5 (full skim coat) is less commonly requested but may be specified for feature walls or high-end renovations.
+Level 4 (standard residential, three-coat join system) is the norm in Perth.
+Level 5 (full skim coat, $5–$10/m2 extra) is less commonly requested but increasingly specified for feature walls and open-plan living areas with LED downlighting.

 A single partition wall in a modern home at Joondalup or Canning Vale with standard board and cove cornice sits toward $750.
-A multi-room renovation with ceiling lining, fire-rated and moisture-resistant board, insulation, and Level 5 finishing pushes toward $7,600.
+A multi-room renovation with ceiling lining, fire-rated and moisture-resistant board, insulation-backed western walls, and Level 5 finishing pushes toward $7,600.

 Perth-Specific Considerations